jflanigan/jamr/docs/Nodes_Edges_Format.md

 The edge points from `source_uniq_id` to `dest_uniq_id` with label `relation`.  `source_concept` and `dest_concept` are there just for reference.

-The nodes are always printed first, then the root, and then the edges
+Nodes are printed first, then the root, and then the edges.